Krebslabrep/Kreibich_2023_5mC_at_enhancers/README.md

 ![Kreibich et al, 2023.
 Figure S1H - Schematic description of CA analysis strategy](Figure_S1H_Analysis_scheme.png)

 **(2) Transcription factor binding site (TFBS) analysis**
 * Here, we center a 30 bp center bin at TFBS that contains at least one CpG.
-In addition 2 neighboring X bp bins up- and downstream are created.
+In addition, 2 neighboring X bp bins up- and downstream are created.
 The GpC methylation within tose three bins is used to determine the binding state of the TFBS (TF bound, accessible, nucleosome bound).
 * We then perform a Cochran-Mantel-Haenszel test to associate the CpG methylation of the center bin CpG with the TF bound or nucleosome bound fraction.
 * For TFBS the JASPAR 2018 database is used and curated using ChIP-seq data.
-* For more information on SMF analysis of TFBS, see [Kleinendorst and Barzaghi et al., 2022]() and [Soenmezer et al., 2022]().
+* For more information on SMF analysis of TFBS, see [Kleinendorst and Barzaghi et al., 2022](https://doi.org/10.1038/s41596-021-00630-1) and [Soenmezer et al., 2022](https://doi.org/10.1016/j.molcel.2020.11.015).

 # Information on scripts and data provided